RickStrahl/swfox2024-wwdotnetbridge-revisited/Documents/White Paper/wwDotnetBridgeRevisited.md

 It's a powerful feature and there are lots of use cases for it.

+#### Using Async Callbacks to get File System Notifications in FoxPro
 The `FileSystemWatcher` is a tricky component to work with, as it doesn't allow for filtering, so you basically monitor changes to **all files** and then handle filtering as part of your event handling code.
 The component uses events which is something new to discuss in regards of FoxPro and wwDotnetBridge access to this component.

 Let's start with the setup code that starts the file monitoring: